totalopenstation/totalopenstation/docs/contributing/modules/main.rst

 - name of contributors
 - reference to the format if available

-Shortcomings of |tops| that the format exposes shouldn't be hidden, but rather made explicit both in code and documentation.
+Shortcomings of Total Open Station that the format exposes shouldn't be hidden, but rather made explicit both in code and documentation.

 Sample data